-Saudi Fund For Development Announces Celebration Of 50 Years Of Global Impact With Anniversary Event
+Saudi Fund for Development Announces Celebration of 50 Years of Global Impact with Anniversary Event

-The Saudi Fund for Development (SFD) will host a Gala Dinner on September 01, 2024, under the theme Celebrating 50 Years of Global Impact , commemorating five decades of driving sustainable global development and progress.
+(MENAFN- APCO Worldwide) Riyadh, Saudi Arabia – 6 August 2024 ----- The Saudi Fund for Development (SFD) will host a Gala Dinner on September 01, 2024, under the theme Celebrating 50 Years of Global Impact, commemorating five decades of driving sustainable global development and progress.

 Since its establishment in 1974, the SFD has been the main international development arm of the Kingdom of Saudi Arabia, supporting sustainable development initiatives across Africa, Asia and the Pacific, Latin America and the Caribbean, and Eastern Europe.
 Through collaboration and partnership, the SFD's work reaches those most in need around the globe.
 The SFD is also committed to supporting the Least Developed Countries and Small Developing Island States, recognizing their unique challenges and vulnerabilities.